bahrus/xtal-sip/README.md

 >
 ```

-This is a "fake" preload tag, that is used as the foundation for dynamically generating valid preload tag.
+This is a "fake" preload tag, that is used as the foundation for dynamically generating multiple valid preload tags.

 For each tag name found in the data-tags attribute, that name is split using the dash "-" delimiter.  {1} refers to the split array, index = 1.

-xtal-sip will "autoexapand" this, and dynamically create multiple genuine preload tags in the header where each file is listed explictly.
+xtal-sip will "autoexpand" this, and dynamically create multiple genuine preload tags in the header where each file is listed explictly.

 Even more aggressively than the example above: